-Members agreed that in flying at 4000ft the drone had been operated at an altitude above that allowed by regulation by probably not being in direct unaided line of sight and, if using FPV, above 1000ft.
-It was therefore agreed that the drone had been flown into conflict with the B777.
-Acknowledging the difficulties in judging separation visually without external references, the Board considered that the pilot's estimate of separation, allied to his overall account of the incident, portrayed a situation where safety had been much reduced below the norm; they therefore determined the risk to be Category B.
+The Board could not be certain what the object was that passed so close to the B777 but it was clear to the B777 pilot that it was not a balloon and so it was likely some other form of air vehicle.
+If it had been a drone, then it was operating at an altitude above that allowed by regulation by either not being in direct line of sight, or if using FPV above 1000ft.
+Acknowledging the difficulties in judging separation visually without external references, the Board considered that the pilot's estimate of separation, allied to his overall account of the incident, portrayed a situation where a collision had only been narrowly avoided and chance had played a major part; they therefore determined the risk to be Category A.